Sagni-prog/Voting-system/app/Http/Controllers/Auth/Docs/All.md

           name => is requires cant be empty, string, max length less than 255 characters
           email => is requires cant be empty, string, max length less than 255 characters,
                   no duplicate value allowed
-          password => is requires cant be empty, string, min length is 8 characters
+          password => is required cant be empty, string, min length is 8 characters faceId => is required cant be empty, it is string

   ## About Login

-  If user provide their email and password, look up the user with the provided email, if found then check the provided password against the password stored in the database, If the password is correct a unique token is created with the expiration date set and sent to the user before being encrypted and then encrypted and stored in the database, the client stores the token on the browser (localstorage,cookie in this system the token is stored on the localstorage) and the token is attached on the http header and sent for every request made by the client ,
+  If user provide their email and password, look up the user with the provided email, if found then check the provided password against the password stored in the database, on the client side if the face of the user matches the face id for particular face is returned and checked against the face id with the users with that email and if the face id does not match the error message is returned.
+  If the password is correct a unique token is created with the expiration date set and sent to the user before being encrypted and then encrypted and stored in the database, the client stores the token on the browser (localstorage,cookie in this system the token is stored on the localstorage) and the token is attached on the http header and sent for every request made by the client ,